kszaszowska-da/data-analysis-sql-portfolio/README.md

 - **Dynamic sales growth** – The total sales value in 2024 amounted to 2.78 million PLN, which is a 77.73% increase compared to 2023.
 - **Seasonality** – Sales growth from June, peaking in December (396k PLN), indicates effective marketing activities.
 - **Product categories** – Largest shares: Makeup (27.06%) and Face Care (23.71%).
 Lowest: Fragrances and Hygiene.
-- **Payment methods** – Dominated by BLIK, cards, and quick transfers.
-Deferred payments have been gaining popularity since August.
+- **Payment methods** – BLIK, cards, and instant bank transfers dominate.
+Deferred payments have been gaining popularity since their introduction.
 - **Regional diversity** – Highest sales: Podkarpackie and Mazowieckie voivodeships.
 Lowest: Świętokrzyskie and Śląskie.

 ### Recommendations:

 - Monitor Q1 2025 – to check if the upward trend continues.
 - Continue developing Makeup and Face Care categories, but support Fragrances with promotional campaigns.
-- Develop online payment methods – especially BLIK and instant transfers.
+- Develop online payment methods—especially BLIK and instant bank transfers—as well as the rapidly growing buy now, pay later options.
 - Use the high average basket value (277.55 PLN) for retention and cross-selling campaigns.

 ---